dragonflyinmypool/GPTcliWindows/README.md

 .js` file under the "content" field.

 ## Setting a permanent alias (OPTIONAL)
+After completing these steps, you can use the q alias to run the mainScript.ps1 file from anywhere in PowerShell.
 1. To create a permanent alias for the `mainScript.ps1` file, open Notepad and enter the following command:

    ```powershell